... make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19

 Immersion is not mentioned, but the context of these commands is of the moving Mishkan / Tabernacle in the wilderness; where immersion in a Mikveh was presumably impractical.

-In Jerusalem, you can see the Mikvot outside the Temple, where immersion was practiced.
+In Jerusalem, you can see Mikvot outside the Temple, for worshippers to immerse themselves.

 Here you can see steps with remains of a dividing wall.
 The worshipper would descend one side, immerse himself and ascend the other side.